Rules For VisitorsDear Prospective Visitor:

 NOTICE TO VISITORS AND INMATES

-In a continuing effort to improve the safety and security of our institutions for staff, inmates, and visitors, effective September 4, 2015, all visitors age 18 and older entering Level II and Level III institutions will be required to submit to a pat/frisk search in addition to the existing search procedures.
+Effective September 4, 2015, in a continuing effort to improve the safety and security of our institutions for staff, inmates, and visitors, all visitors age 18 and older entering Level II and Level III institutions will be required to submit to a pat/frisk search in addition to the existing search procedures.
 Female visitors will be searched by female employees only.
 Male visitors may be searched by employees of either gender.
 This practice is consistent with several other state correctional agencies and with our current practices for employees, vendors, and volunteers.

 Visitors age 17 and under will not be pat/frisk searched as a routine practice.
 However, our policy has been and will continue to provide for such a search due to an alert from a drug dog, metal detector, or handheld electronic frisker.
 A pat/frisk search of a visitor age 17 and under will require approval of the Warden/Designee and the written consent of the parent, legal guardian, or authorized adult, and will be conducted by an employee of the same gender as the visitor.